1984vc/website/content-src/notion/docs/founders-handbook/cofounder-departure.md

 {{< callout type="info" emoji="💡" >}}
-You should agree on the high level comp package first before engaging the lawyers, and ideally have it over some written challen such as sms, email or slack.  this advice holds true for most transactions: always agree on commercial terms with your counterparty then engage the lawyers, otherwise deals will drag indefinitely and obsessing over the legalese can take away from negotiating important commercial terms.
+You should agree on the high-level compensation package first before engaging lawyers, and ideally put it in writing through email, SMS, or Slack.
+This advice holds true for most transactions: always agree on commercial terms with your counterparty before bringing in the lawyers.
+Otherwise, deals will drag on indefinitely, and obsessing over legal details can distract from negotiating the important commercial terms.
 {{< /callout >}}

 ### 4. Execute on the transition

-How you handle the conversation will carry a lot of weight.
+How you handle the conversation will impact the outcome.
+And Having empathy is a key.
+Put yourself in your co-founder's shoes: they've poured their heart into this startup which has become part of their identity.
+Now they're suddenly being told their services are no longer needed.
+Yet you need them to exit gracefully and sign a full release of claims.
+That's a tall order.
+Your task is to show appropriate respect and create an enticing package for the departing founder while ensuring it doesn't handicap the business's future.
+Some specifics:

 - Show respect: if your co-founder is half way across the country, fly over to see them in person.
 Allocate enough time for the discussion.
 - Get straight to the point: You've reached the conclusion this isn't the right fit and have decided to part ways.
 - Own the decision.
 Don't blame it on other co-founders or the board or the investors.
 - Listen.
 Don't interrupt.
-- Focus the discussion on the terms of the separation, not the reasons behind the separation: this advice holds true for how you should part with all employees, not just co-founders.
+- **Focus the discussion on the terms of the separation, not the reasons behind the separation: this advice holds true for how you should part with all employees, not just co-founders.**
-- Don't push them to sign something on the spot.
+- Don't push them to sign anything on the spot.
 Tell them you will follow up with the separation terms and set up a follow-up checkpoint a day or two later.

 ### 5. Start the replacement

 If the departing founder owns a crucial function (say engineering or sales) they will need to be replaced right away to maintain momentum.
 Start recruiting in stealth as soon as you have made the decision.
-Involve your investors to close prospects.
+Involve your investors to vet and close prospects.

 ## Getting Help When Things Go Wrong